TLanetteRose/TP-Feedreader-Testing/README.md

 12. Write a test that ensures when a new feed is loaded by the `loadFeed` function that the content actually changes
     * How is this test different from the previous test?

-Additionally, note that:

- * No test should be dependent on the results of another
- * Callbacks should be used to ensure that feeds are loaded before they are tested
- * Error handling should be implemented for undefined variables and out-of-bound array access
- * When complete, all of your tests should pass

-When you're all finished, write a `README` file detailing all steps required to successfully run the application.
-If you have added additional tests, provide documentation for what these future features are and what the tests are checking for.

 # Contributing